-with the largest sales and purchases (with the United Kingdom taking over the first position in purchases from the United States).
+Cross-border M&As in 1998 were characterized by greater geographical concentration and a larger number of exceptionally large transactions than in the previous years.
+The United States and the United Kingdom continued to be the countries with the largest sales and purchases (with the United Kingdom taking over the first position in purchases from the United States).
 Together, in 1998, they accounted for nearly half of the total value of all cross-border M&As: 53 per cent of the world's total cross-border M&As in terms of sales and 46 per cent in terms of purchases, compared to 35 per cent and 33 per cent, respectively in 1997 (annex tables B.7 and B.8).
 In 1998, there were 89 "mega" crossborder M&A deals, each with more than \$1 billion in transaction value (annex table A.III.1), compared to 35 such deals in 1995, 45 in 1996 and 58 in 1997.
 These mega deals accounted for nearly three-fifths of the total of all cross-border M&As in 1998.
 Four of such mega deals announced in 1998 were larger than the largest cross-border M&A deal in the past, which was the \$18 billion purchase by Zürich Versicherungs GmbH (Switzerland) of BAT Industries Plc-Financial (United Kingdom) recorded in 1997; the largest two of these four deals include the acquisitions of Amoco (United States) by British Petroleum (United Kingdom) for \$55 billion, and Chrysler (United States) by Daimler-Benz (Germany) for \$41 billion.
 In both sales and purchases in large cross-border M&As, countries on either side of the Atlantic were significant players.
 In particular, United Kingdom or United States firms appeared as either sellers or purchasers in as many as 63 out of the 89 mega deals in 1998 (annex table A.III.1).
-In 1998 about 14 of the world's 100 largest TNCs (as identifed in this year's list) were involved as buyers in the mega M&A (i.e. over \$1 billion) announced during that year, accounting for about 40 per cent of the total value of deals announced.
+Interestingly, too, in 1998 about 14 of the world's 100 largest TNCs (as identified in this year's list) were involved as buyers in the mega M&A transactions - i.e. over \$1 billion - announced during that year, accounting for about 40 per cent of the total amount announced.
 Mega deals are continuing in 1999 (table III.18).